matiasfalconaro/Tkinter_expense_manager/README.md

 ## Description
 Expense Manager is a Python and Tkinter-based application tailored for management of personal or business expenses.
 Utilizing SQLite3 for data persistence, it offers a solution for expense tracking and visualization.

+## Steps to Start Collaborating
+- Assign yourself an issue.
+- Relate the issue with the next available branch name.
+- Create a branch from main, named `nextbranchNr_branch_name`.
+- Push changes to that branch.
+Once the functionality is completed, tag it as ready-for-review.
+- The reviewer will indicate whether changes need to be made (by removing the tag) or not.
+- Once the changes are finalized, the reviewer will merge into the main branch.

+IMPORTANT: Do NOT commit to the main branch.

 ## Key Features
 - **SQLite3 Database Integration:** Data storage and retrieval for expense records.
 - **Python & Tkinter Interface:** Interface built with Python's Tkinter.